Ivan014679/crud_asp.net/README.md

 @using (Html.BeginForm({Action}, {Controller}, {Method}))
 ```

-Finally, at the end of the table, there are one button which its function is redirect to the view "CreatePerson".
+Finally, at the end of the table, there are one helper "ActionLink" which its function is redirect to the view "CreatePerson".
 You must change it according to your view of create a data.

 ### View of create data